-The legend of the White Thang - and yes, that is spelled correctly - has been prevalent in the areas of Alabama between Morgan, Etowah, and Jefferson Counties (sighted in Happy Hollow, Walnut Grove, Moody's Chapel, and Wheeler Wildlife Refuge in particular) since the 1930s.
-It possibly goes back even further than this, as there is supposedly a legend of an early settler family near Collinsville who boarded up their cabin's windows in order to prevent the White Thang from entering their home during the night.
-But regardless of when and where the stories actually started, since that time, various people have reported seeing a creature covered in white hair, and standing more than seven feet tall.
+The legend of the White Thang—and yes, that is spelled correctly—has been prevalent in the areas of Alabama between Morgan, Etowah, and Jefferson Counties (sighted in Happy Hollow, Walnut Grove, Moody's Chapel, and Wheeler Wildlife Refuge in particular) since the 1930s.
+It possibly goes back even further than this, as there is supposedly a legend of an early settler family near Collinsville who boarded up the windows of their cabin to prevent the White Thang from entering their home during the night.
+But regardless of when and where the stories actually started, people continue to report seeing a creature covered in white hair and standing more than seven feet tall.

 Specific details of the White Thang vary from witness to witness.
 Some of these witnesses claim to not be able to make out any details of the creature.
-Others have claimed it has no eyes or ears, in addition to being completely white.
-Still others have said it looks like a bear with the head of a lion.
-One witness has even claimed the White Thang could shapeshift, and that they saw it change from the size of a chicken to the size of a cow.
+Some have claimed it has no eyes or ears, others that it looks like a bear with the head of a lion.
+One witness even claimed the White Thang could shapeshift and that they saw it change from the size of a chicken to the size of a cow.

-There are people in Alabama who are willing to put their names to sightings of the White Thang (or perhaps more accurately, the names of others).
-Peter J. Gossett, who runs a website on Winston County history, was told a story by his aunt, Feneda Martin Smith.
+Some people in Alabama are willing to put their names to sightings of the White Thang (or perhaps more accurately, put the names of others to those sightings).
+Peter J. Gossett, who runs a website on Winston County history, was told a tale by his aunt, Feneda Martin Smith.
 He recounts her story:

 Pennsylvania White Bigfoot

-A few years later, on September 27, 1973, two girls in Beaver County, Pennsylvania were out at night when they saw an eight foot tall figure.
+A few years later, on September 27, 1973, two girls in Beaver County, Pennsylvania, were out at night when they saw an eight-foot-tall figure.
 It was covered in white fur and had red glowing eyes.
-The creature than ran into the woods, carrying a large glowing orb with it.
-One of the girls' fathers went into the woods later on to find this creature, but was unable to locate it after an hour, and decided to give up.
+The creature then ran into the woods, carrying a large glowing orb with it.
+One of the girls' fathers later went into the woods to find this creature but was unable to locate it after an hour and decided to give up.

 A possibly related incident occurred that same year.
 Near Uniontown, Pennsylvania, a glowing orb appeared.
 At about the same time, two Bigfoot-like creatures were seen in a pasture.